SigNoz/signoz.io/docs/tutorial/instrumentation-using-opentelemetry-operator.md

  - `"false"` - do not inject.

 :::info
-Support for `DotNet` will be bundled in near future after [signoz-otel-collector][5] is synced with OpenTelemetry Collector `v0.57.2` or above.
+Support for `DotNet` is out, however it can be used only after [signoz-otel-collector][5] is synced with OpenTelemetry Collector `v0.57.2` or above in near future.
 :::

 Before using auto-instrumentation, we would need to configure an `Instrumentation` resource with the configuration for the SDK and instrumentation.

-Instrumentation` consists of following properties:
+`Instrumentation` consists of following properties:

  - `exporter.endpoint` - (optional) The address where telemetry data is to be sent in OTLP format.

  - `propagators` - Enables all data sources to share an underlying context mechanism for storing state and accessing data across the lifespan of a transaction.